arm61/pylj/docs/source/viewers.md

     if simulation.steps % 100 == 0:
         viewer.update(simulation)
 ```

+A viewer composed this way takes the drawn diameter on its cell pane, `CellPane(diameter)`, in Angstrom; a purely repulsive potential needs one, as the previous chapter showed.

 To plot a new quantity, write a pane.
 This one plots the x velocity of the first particle against time; it reads velocities and a time, which only a molecular dynamics simulation has, so it sets `needs_md` and the viewer refuses a Monte Carlo simulation with a message rather than an `AttributeError`: